DataTalksClub/data-engineering-zoomcamp/week_4_analytics_engineering/homework.md

 ### Question 5:
 **What is the month with the biggest amount of rides after building a tile for the fact_fhv_trips table** Create a dashboard with some tiles that you find interesting to explore the data.
-One tile should show the amount of trips per month, based on the fact_fhv_trips table.
+One tile should show the amount of trips per month, as done in the videos for fact_trips, based on the fact_fhv_trips table.